 Celgene may elect to convert each discovery program for which the Company has nominated a development candidate into a co-commercialized licensed program, the attributes of which are described below.
 The Company has the right, exercisable during a specified period following FDA acceptance of the applicable IND, to convert one of every three co-commercialized licensed programs into a split licensed program, for which the Company will retain the United States rights, other attributes of which are further described below.
-The Company's IDH2 program will not be a split licensed program.
+The Company's isocitrate dehydrogenase 2 ("IDH2") program will not be a split licensed program.
+During the year ended December 31, 2013, the Company elected its IDH1 program to be its first split licensed program.